 To prevent this from happening, managers should ensure that they are readily available at all times and are able to quickly respond to their remote employees.
-Also, managers should encourage remote team members to stay connected with their worksite based colleagues to help improve workplace relations.
+Also, managers should encourage remote team members to stay connected with their worksite-based colleagues to help improve workplace relations.

 This fosters a sense of belonging and appreciation in remote employees which goes a long way towards improved employee engagement while also helping improve collaboration.

 As a member of the leadership team, it is crucial that managers provide employees at all levels of the organization with a clear idea of the organization’s desired direction and goals.
-While worksite-based employees can be briefed face-to-face in the office regularly, this situation is different for employees that work remotely.
+While worksite-based employees can be briefed face-to-face in the office regularly, this situation is different for employees who work remotely.

 Remote-working employees do not have the same levels of access and visibility to the organization as their worksite-based counterparts.
 Further compounding this problem are managers who fail to understand this problem and as result tend to either leave remote employees with little-to-no guidance or obsessively micro-manage them to the point of exasperation.

-Thus, managers should instead aim to provide employees with a clear and concise understanding of what their expectations along with both short and long-term goals that are reviewed on a regular basis.
+Thus, managers should instead aim to provide employees with a clear and concise understanding of their expectations along with both short and long-term goals that are reviewed on a regular basis.